-My own personal training had begun to lean more toward a longer frame as what I was seeing in the “uphill” frame of many other trainers were tense horses who either used the bit as a crutch or developed various crookedness issues to avoid collection and throughness.
+My own personal training had begun to lean more toward a longer frame as what I was seeing in the “uphill” frame of many other trainers were tense horses who either used the bit as a crutch or developed various crookedness issues to avoid collection and thoroughness.
 At least, I thought , in the longer frame the horses were supple and in harmony, they understood what was being trained and were not tense.
-But really they could not correctly develop consistent carrying power on the haunches, over the back and nuchal ligament to the bit, unless they were one of the fortunate animals born “already collected”.
+I had been ery close, and if more dressage horses were trained in relaxation, there would be fewer injuries and more beauty in the art of dressage.

 During my sabbatical I searched out the reason for these gaps in Classical Dressage.
 It is no surprise that in 2011, I finally read a book written by Paul Belasik.
 This book was , “Nature, Nurture, and Horses” and it reminded me why I loved training and also made me laugh as Mr. Belasik described certain events which I also had had similar experiences with.
 Paul has done decades worth of research.
 Mr. Paul Belasiks’ work included collecting some very eye opening facts that were a result of his work done with his thoroughbred gelding at Michigan State University using force plates to factually see if the horse was indeed taking weight on his haunches.
 I did not need to keep looking.
 However I did spend two more years pouring over and re-reading books written on dressage by Gueriniere, Steinbrecht and Podhajsky just to name a few as the path to collection was becoming very clear.